rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-sql-elastic-pools.md

 ## Sample explanation

-The sample uses the following classes in the [Azure management libary](https://github.com/Azure/azure-sdk-for-java) to create and work with SQL server instances, elastic pools, and SQL databases.
-A SQL server instance is created with two databases in a single elasic pool.
-The elastic pool resource limits per database are then set and additional databases are added to the pool.
-The elastic pool is then queried for runtime information, and finally the SQL databases, the elastic pool, and the SQL server are deleted.
+The sample creates a SQL server instance with two databases managed in a single elasic pool.
+The elastic pool resource limits are updated,  and additional databases are added to the pool.
+The elastic pool is then queried for its configuration and state.

+The sample deletes all resources it created before exiting.

 | Class used in sample | Notes |
 |-------|-------|
 | [com.microsoft.azure.management.sql.SqlServer](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.sql._sql_server) | SQL Server instance in Azure created by `azure.sqlServers().define()...create()` fluent chain.
 Provides methods to create elastic pools and databases in the created instance.
 | [com.microsoft.azure.management.sql.SqlDatabase](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.sql._sql_database) | Client side object representing a SQL database.
-Instances created through `sqlServer().define()...create()` are created in Azure and their representation returned from the `create()`.
+Created through `sqlServer().define()...create()`.
 | [com.microsoft.azure.management.sql.DatabaseEditions](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.sql._database_editions) | Constant static fields used to set database resources when creating a database outside of an elastic pool or when moving a database out of an elastic pool
 | [com.microsoft.azure.management.sql.SqlElasticPool](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.sql._sql_elastic_pool) | Created from the `withNewElasticPool()` section of the fluent chain that created the SqlServer in Azure.
 Provides methods to set resource limits for databases running in the elastic pool and for the elastic pool itself.
 | [com.microsoft.azure.management.sql.ElasticPoolEditions](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.management.sql._elastic_pool_editions) | Class of constant fields defining the resources available to an elastic pool.
 See [SQL database elastic pool documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-pool) for tier details.